InfinityWarlock/petitions-by-locality/README.md

 ## How to install me

 1. Download (ie `$ git clone`).
-Currently no dependencies, so no need for `$ npm i`.
+2. Install dependencies (`$ npm i`)
-2. For the AI bits, create a `.env` file, and add your GEMINI_API_KEY.
+3. For the AI bits, create a `.env` file:
+    - GEMINI_API_KEY - your API key
+    - GEMINI_MODEL_CODE - the code for the model you want to use
+    - GEMINI_RATE_LIMIT - a rate limit you want to use.
+This is per minute.
-2. In the root of the repository, run: `$ node run_me.js`.
+4. In the root of the repository, run: `$ node run_me.js`.
-3. Open index.html in your browser and select `data/constituencies_data.json`.
+5. Open index.html in your browser and select `data/constituencies_data.json`.
 This process can 100% be improved, but it does work!

 ## TODOs: